skyfe79/Awesome/README.md

 ## Go

+- [cli](https://github.com/create-go-app/cli) - ✨ Create a new production-ready project with backend, frontend and deploy automation by running one CLI command!
+- [tengo](https://github.com/d5/tengo) - A fast script language for Go
 - [lux](https://github.com/iawia002/lux) - 👾 Fast and simple video download library and CLI tool written in Go
 - [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) - A prompt theme engine for any shell.
 - [go-internals](https://github.com/teh-cmc/go-internals) - A book about the internals of the Go programming language.